moorepants/moorepants.info/content/pages/teaching.rst

 :description: pants teachings
 :date: 1999

-I am an Assistant Professor of Teaching Mechanical and Aerospace Engineering where I focus on instruction in a number of undergraduate/graduate courses, curriculum design and improvement, accreditation assessment, and innovation in engineering education.
+I am an Assistant Professor of BioMechanical Engineering at TU Delft where I focus on instruction in a number of undergraduate/graduate courses, curriculum design and improvement, accreditation assessment, and innovation in engineering education.
 Below you will find various links to my teaching related activities including my teaching philosophy and materials for the courses I teach.

 Teaching Statements
 ===================